 Sometimes less is more and this is true when talking about this watch, the first Citizen equipped with a central sweeping hand and not the usual (at that time) eccentric seconds.
-Starting with this model all the following watches were like this, without small seconds.
+Starting with this model most of the following watches were like this, without small seconds.
 So, it was an important milestone in watchmaking.

 The “Center Second” came in many versions, and even a solid gold one, and a total of 6-7 generations for about 10 years.
 The first one was produced in 1948.
 All of them were running at 18,000 bph and came equipped with 7, 8, 9, 10, 11, 15, 16, 17 and even 19 jewels.
 The Center Seconds are non-hacking and don’t have a date complication.
 During this time they became water protected and starting from 1956 they had the Citizen Parashock system installed.